Alfred A. Montapert

 In his paper on the experiment, published in Research Quarterly, Richardson wrote that the most effective visualization occurs when the visualizer feels and sees what he is doing.
 In other words, the visualizers in the basketball experiment “felt” the ball in their hands and “heard” it bounce, in addition to “seeing” it go through the hoop. [source]

-You can of course use this visualization technique to master any skill you are wanting to learn, however it is important — as Richardson suggested — that you utilize all your senses while visualizing yourself performing this skill.
+You can, of course, use this visualization technique to master any skill you are wanting to learn, however, it is important — as Richardson suggested — that you utilize all your senses while visualizing yourself performing this skill.

 Here are five steps to make this visualization work for you:

-Pick a skill that you would like to master.
+- Step 1: Pick a skill that you would like to master.

-Determine your real-world level of proficiency in executing this skill.
+- Step 2: Determine your real-world level of proficiency in executing this skill.

-Visualize yourself executing this skill in vivid detail using all your senses.
+- Step 3: Visualize yourself executing this skill in vivid detail using all your senses.

-Repeat this visualization process for 20 minutes per day for at least 11 days.
+- Step 4: Repeat this visualization process for 20 minutes per day for at least 11 days.

-Perform this skill in the real world and measure your improvement.
+- Step 5: Perform this skill in the real world and measure your improvement.
 If you’re not satisfied with the results, then continue visualizing while also executing this skill in the real world.

 Enhancing Your Perceptions

-Visualization can also be quite effective with helping you enhance your perceptive awareness and observation skills.
+Visualization can also be quite effective in helping you enhance your perceptive awareness and observation skills.
 This is of tremendous value as it can help improve your awareness of people and of the situations you find yourself in.
 Moreover, it will help enhance your memory and recall of your environment.

 Here are three steps to make this visualization work for you: